In the Beginning...

 IAFC has ambitious and transformational plans as we move into the next 50 years.
 However, we are keenly focused on the progress that, with your generosity, we can make now:

-- Educating parents about the importance of a strong foundation in early education and helping them find and enroll their children in affordable, high-quality programs.
+- Educating parents about the importance of a strong foundation in early education and helping the, find ad enroll heir children in affordable, high-quality programs.

 - Enhancing early childhood mental health services to help early learning professionals effectively manage, mitigate, and prevent behavioral issues that can disrupt learning in the classroom.